 The nearest airports include the Fresno Yosemite International Airport, located approximately 9.7 miles east of the project site; Fresno Chandler Executive Airport, located approximately 6 miles southeast of the project site; and Sierra Sky Airport, located approximately 3.5 miles northeast of the project site.
-The nearest medical center helipad is at the Community Regional Medical Center,11 located approximately 6.5 miles southeast of the project site.
+The nearest medical center helipad is at the Community Regional Medical Center, 10 located approximately 6.5 miles southeast of the project site.
+Each of these airports is considered under the Fresno County Airport Land Use Compatibility Plan (ALUCP), 11 which guides local jurisdictions in determining appropriate compatible land uses with detailed findings and policies.
+The City's General Plan, other City land use plans, and all City land use decisions must be compatible with the adopted ALUCP for Fresno County.
 Due to the distance between the project site and local airports and helipads, operations at these locations are not expected to pose a safety hazard for people at the project site, and the proposed project would not expose persons to airport-related hazards.
 Therefore, the proposed project would have no impact.